sjl/.plan/README.markdown

 Crucial is still backordered.
 Oh well, I'll just watch more TNG while I wait for all the alignments to complete.

+## 2020-03-31

+Ran the Trapnell plots from the paper on our data.
+Results seem at least plausible on the surface.
+Pinged my partner to see if his plots match.

+Attempted to install RSeQC to do the TIN score stuff mentioned in the paper.
+Ran `pip3 install RSeQC` as described in their docs, but that failed with:

+    ValueError: no cython installed, but can not find pysam/libchtslib.c.Make sure that cython is installed when building from the repository

+After some searching online I found that this can be fixed by upgrading pip with `pip3 install --upgrade pip`.
+It's… fine, I guess?

+Once I got it installed, I tried running `tin.py` to produce the TIN scores.
+The script wants the BAM (which I have) and a "BED" file.
+BED apparently stands for Browser Extensible Data and is a TSV file with lines like this:

+    chr1	67092175	67109072	XM_011541469.1	0	-	67093004	67103382	0	5	1429,187,70,145,44,	0,3059,4076,11062,16853,
+    chr1	67092175	67131183	XM_011541467.1	0	-	67093004	67127240	0	9	1429,187,70,106,68,113,158,92,42,	0,3059,4076,11062,19401,23176,33576,34990,38966,
+    chr1	67092175	67131227	XM_017001276.1	0	-	67093004	67127240	0	9	1429,187,70,145,68,113,158,92,86,	0,3059,4076,11062,19401,23176,33576,34990,38966,

+The collections of stuff I downloaded from UCSC didn't include one of these, but the RSeQC site has one available for download.
+Actually, it has several BED files.
+I'm not sure which one is correct.
+I downloaded `hg38_RefSeq.bed` because it sounds the most like the GTF I used (`hg38.ncbiRefSeq.gtf`).
+Was that correct?
+Who knows?

+Now that I have that, I'm doing an initial run with:

+    tin.py --input data/05-alignment/clean/C0/C0.bam -r data/00-raw/hg38_RefSeq.bed

+It seems like it's going to take a long time.
+Guess I'll wait.

+The goddamn thing didn't output an ending timestamp.
+Come *on*.
+It took somewhere between 2-5 hours, but I have no idea how long because I wasn't watching it when it finished.
+I guess I'll do another run with a `time` prefix.
+Sigh.